Representation of even integers as a sum of squares of primes and powers of two: Introduction

+Apart from improvements in the computations, we also use a slightly better value of $\lambda$ in (\ref{defn:lambdaset}) from \cite{platt2015linnik}.
+This $\lambda$ was computed using a Pari/GP script\footnote{The relevant programs can be found here: \url{https://bit.ly/3IIxU6B}} first written for \cite{languasco2010on}.
+Table \ref{tab:l-k} lists the corresponding values of $k' (= k-2)$ for different choices of $l$.
+This table illustrates that there is a trade-off between minimising the contribution from the aforementioned integral and the factor (dependent on $\lambda$) multiplied with this integral in (\ref{ineq:minorarcs}).
+In this case, the choice $l = 5$ is optimal.
+In \S \ref{subsec:further}, we discuss ways to improve the result further.

-The idea of considering integrals of the type $\int_0^1 \abs{T(\alpha)^4 G(\alpha)^{2l}} d\alpha$ for $l \ge 2$ and using a linear sieve has been employed in many Linnik--Goldbach problems recently.
-Some of these results rely on the value of $c_0$ from \cite{zhao2014four}*{Lemma 4.1} which has been improved here.
-For example, in \cite{liu2014one}, Liu obtained a refinement in the problem of representing a number as the sum of a prime, two squares of primes and powers of two.
-Their method relies on Zhao's estimate for $c_0$.
-Similarly, Hu and Liu \cite{hu2015on} consider the problem of simultaneous representation of pairs of integers in terms of four squares of primes and powers of two using Zhao's linear sieve method.
-Other variations of the Linnik--Goldbach problem in the literature using the linear sieve method also exist, including representation in terms of different powers of primes (not squares).
-We have not provided an exhaustive list, nor attempted to improve on these results here.
+The idea of considering integrals of the type $\int_0^1 \abs{T(\alpha)^4 G(\alpha)^{2l}} d\alpha$ for $l \ge 5$ and using a linear sieve has been employed in many Linnik--Goldbach problems recently.
+Some of these results rely on the value of $c_0$ from \cite{zhao2014four}*{Lemma 4.1} which has been improved here (see Lemma \ref{lem:c0}).
+In \S \ref{sec:applicatons}, we provide a non-exhaustive account of these problems.
+Also, as an application, we consider the closely related problem of representing an odd number as the sum of a prime and two squares of primes.
+This problem was first considered by Hua \cite{huasome1938} who proved that \textit{almost all} odd integers $n$ satisfying $n \neq 2 \mod 3$ can be written as the sum of a prime and two squares of primes.
+Again, a Linnik-style approximation to this problem was proven by Liu, Liu, and Zhan \cite{liusquares1999} who showed that every sufficiently large odd integer can be written as the sum of a prime, two squares of primes, and a finite number of powers of two.
+In later years, the following explicit values ($\mathfrak{K}$) for the maximum number of powers of two required were worked out: